How Severe Must a Dog Bite or Injury be to Make a Claim?

 In addition to Massachusetts’ civil dog bite laws, the state has also enacted laws that allow an owner to be charged with a crime in certain situations, particularly where there is evidence to suggest that the owner encouraged the dog to attack.
 And while Massachusetts has adopted a strict liability approach to dog bite injuries, victims can still bring a negligence claim against the owner.
 This claim would require the victim to show that the owner failed to exercise reasonable care and skill in keeping or restraining the dog, and that the failure was the direct and foreseeable cause of the attack.Contact a Dedicated Boston Attorney After Suffering a Dog Bite

 Regardless of the severity of the attack, you deserve zealous legal representation after a dog bite.
 At The Law Offices of Barry Feinstein & Affiliates P.C., we have handled a wide variety of dog bite situations and are well-versed in Massachusetts laws regarding how severe a dog bite must be to make a claim.
 Our team will review your claim, gather evidence, and help you seek the just outcome that you deserve.
-We proudly provide legal guidance to injury victims located in Boston, as well as throughout Cambridge, Lowell, Newton, Waltham, Somerville, Quincy, Dedham, Brookline, Norwood, and Peabody.
+We can provide legal guidance to injury victims located in areas around Boston, Cambridge, Lowell, Dedham, Newton, Waltham, Somerville, Quincy, Brookline, Norwood, and Peabody.
 To schedule your free consultation and learn how an experienced injury lawyer can help you, call us at 1-800-262-9200 or contact us online.